eliperez-dev/electron/README.md

 ## Minecraft Redstone Implementation

 As a proof-of-concept, the final Electron V1 CPU was designed and built from first principles using Redstone components within Minecraft.
-This demonstrates the design in a sandboxed, low-level logic-gate environment.
+The entire computer and its varients exist on a PS4 minecraft world, hand made on controller with every block hand placed, and with no help from external programs or mods.

 ![Screenshot of the Electron CPU built in Minecraft](minecraft-ss/image0.jpeg)